bright/new-www/content/blog/how-i-became-a-software-tester-in-1-year.md

 ## Before software testing career

-Prior to becoming Software Tester (or QA Specialist as we call the job at Bright Inventions), I was a Product Engineer.
+Prior to becoming Software Tester (or QA Specialist as we call the job at [Bright Inventions](/)), I **was a Product Engineer**.
 I actually first studied Construction Chemicals but I switched to Material Engineering.
 After graduating from college I was working as a Product Engineer at a huge Polish EMS provider.
-I had no associations with the software world but I was working on a daily basis with tools like Jira and Confluence which obviously was very helpful when I decided to move to IT.
+I had no associations with the software world but **I was working on a daily basis with tools like Jira and Confluence which obviously was very helpful when I decided to move to IT**.

 ## Why did I actually want to become a software tester?

 That was summer 2019.
 At some point, the company I worked in wanted to improve the existing Enterprise Resource Planning (ERP system) so I started to work with software developers on that.
 My job was to make sure that the system would meet our requirements.
-Being a part of this process became quite fascinating to me.
-I was doing something like approval tests.
+Being a part of this process became quite fascinating to me. **I was doing something like approval tests**.
 One time I talked about it to my friend who is a software developer and she told me that I was doing in some way a tester job.
 I was eager to explore that area of expertise.

 <center>